 The Easy Ones

-The Grey Area
+The Gray Area

-The more information you can gather from the decision maker the better off you will be.
+The more information you can gather from the decision-maker, the better off you will be.
 Ask about the root problem.
 Ask about their current process for addressing this problem.
 Ask about the tipping point that drove this project.
 And ask about the budget.
-This can be a tricky situation but be sure that you both are in the same ballpark.
-If they are reluctant to respond, try giving them a way out by stating, if possible, that you have worked on similar projects to this in the past we charged X amount of dollars.
+This can be a tricky situation, but make sure you’re both in the same ballpark.
+If they are reluctant to respond, try giving them a way out by stating, if possible, that you have worked on similar projects in the past, where you charged X amount of dollars.
 This is an easy way of setting expectations.

-Now if talking to the champion or decision maker beforehand isn’t an option, carefully consider how detailed the RFP is and if it has given you enough information to confidently submit a winning bid.
+If talking to the champion or decision-maker beforehand isn’t an option, carefully consider how detailed the RFP is and if it has given you enough information to confidently submit a winning bid.

-In the end, you need to ask yourself a few questions.
+To determine whether an RFP should get a ‘yes’ or ‘no’, you need to ask yourself a few key questions.
 Do you want to win this business?
 Is this right in your wheelhouse?
 If it’s outside your comfort zone, will this push your business into new avenues that could create more business?
 Or will it push you into a direction you have no intention of going?
-Only you know what’s best for you business, and like you have done so many times before, make the choice between saying YES or saying NO.